jorks/jorks.github.io/_posts/2020-07-22-getting-in-bed-with-jekyll.md

 Finally, if you are actively working on your Jekyll project and want to render file saves in real-time, you can run the command with a watch flag:
 	`bundle exec jekyll build --watch`

-**Hot Tip** 💁‍♂️ Don't change your TLD to `.dev` or it cause issues with genuine websites that use this TLD - most probably long after you have forgotten you installed Valet.
+**Hot Tip** 💁‍♂️ Don't change your TLD to `.dev` or it will cause issues with genuine websites that use this TLD - most probably long after you have forgotten you installed Valet.
 {: .notice--warning}